Managing Anger After A Breakup: Strategies For Healing And Moving Forward

 • After a breakup, it is common to experience stages of denial, anger, bargaining, depression, and acceptance.
 These stages may occur in different orders for different people.

-• There are three types of anger that can arise after a breakup: displaced anger (directing anger towards others), passive-aggressive anger (expressing anger indirectly), and redirected anger (taking out anger on unrelated things or people).
+• Three types of anger can arise after a breakup: displaced anger (directing anger towards others), passive-aggressive anger (expressing anger indirectly), and redirected anger (taking out anger on unrelated things or people).

 • To manage anger after a breakup, it is important to be aware of your feelings, identify the type of anger you are experiencing, choose healthy ways to express it (like journaling or talking to someone), address the root cause of your emotions through therapy if needed, and develop a positive outlook by focusing on personal growth and self-care.